 Connecting the lat –> Powerful antagonist to the pecs and the pressing muscles.
 In addition, strong anti-flexor of the spine during the deadlift.

-One of my favorites movements, not just from a strength aspect but also a mobility movement.
-The reason the goblet squat is essential is because of all the good nuggets of information that comes from doing them.
+One of my favorites movements, not just from a strength aspect but also from a mobility perspective.
+The goblet squat is essential because of all the good nuggets of information that comes from doing them.
 At the SFL certification, we go over the 6 standards of the goblet squat that we expect the students to learn.
 These standards don’t just apply to the front squat, back squat or the Zercher squat.
 They also apply to the bench press and the good morning movements as well.

 The six standards are: